 The Spokesman-Review, January 17, 2019

 The Spokesman-Review has been named a recipient of a Report for America grant in order to expand its public health coverage in the Inland Northwest.
-Report for America is supported by the Foundation’s Local and Emerging Opportunities program.
+Report for America is supported by the Foundation’s Community and Opportunity program.

 How Can Philanthropy Advance Martin Luther King’s Goals?
 13 Leaders Weigh In